 Quality Management Policy

-The policy shall be implemented and carried out in the context of the Gambia Colleges Vision, Mission and Values Statements.
+The policy shall be implemented and carried out in the context of the Gambia College Vision, Mission and Values Statements.

 The policy is based on the expectation that high quality standards shall be achieved and maintained and that academic and professional programmes shall be internationally recognized.